CroneKorkN/rbcm/README.md

 All approved actions are being executed.

-# Documentation
+# documentation

-Rbcm expects to be calles from within a configuration-directory.
-There must be a `capabilities/`- and a `definitions/`-directory
+Rbcm expects to be called from within a configuration-directory.
+It must contain each, a `capabilities/`- and a `definitions/`-directory.

 ## capabilities

 Nodes are defined by calling capabilities.
-Capabilities are methods residing in files in `capabilities/` directory.
+Capabilities are user defined methods residing in files in `capabilities/` directory.
 Each capability may have a second incarnation with a bang suffix ("cap!").
 The bang version is called once on each node if the node called the non-bang-version before.

 ```ruby
 def ip v4: nil, mac: nil
   # may call further capabilities